 Share your knowledge of what it takes to be successful in the working world by facilitating an interactive employability workshop in one of our Make the Grade schools with your colleagues.

 Use your own creative flair or work with the Make the Grade team to produce a workshop that will enable students to understand core employability skills.

 Employability Workshops usually last around 45 minutes and take place in school.
 Common topics include: teamwork, problem solving, business etiquette, and communication.
-We are currently looking for volunteers for these events March to July.

 World of Work Days